-Out of the 1000 New Zealand women diagnosed per year with a gynaecological cancer, a third of them will have ovarian cancer – the deadliest type – with an average five year survival rate of around 40 per cent.
+Out of the 1000 New Zealanders diagnosed per year with a gynaecological cancer, a third of them will have ovarian cancer – the deadliest type – with an average five year survival rate of around 40 per cent.
 To compare, breast cancers have a five year survival rate of more than 80 per cent.

-We are here to educate women on the early and often subtle signs of gynaecological cancers, and to empower people to advocate for their health.
+We are here to educate the public on the early and often subtle signs of gynaecological cancers, and to empower people to advocate for their health.
 We’re also here to help those who have been diagnosed, to ask the right questions, and advocate for themselves if they aren’t being listened to.

 Its time to Talk Peach.